haugenzhays/FQS/README.md

 and add the following command to the end of the `/etc/rc.local` file.

     /shadowsocksr/shadowsocks/logrun.sh

+If the first line of file `/etc/rc.local` is not `#!/bin/sh -e`, please add it to the first line, then make `/etc/rc.local` executable using the following command:

+    chmod +x /etc/rc.local

+Please `reboot` your linux computer and all is done.

 About editing `user-config.json` and `/etc/rc.local` files with `vi` text editor utility, please see [How to Use the vi Editor](https://www.washington.edu/computing/unix/vi.html).